Meet the Team

 Tiffany Mitchell Patterson

-Tiffany Mitchell Patterson, PhD, is an assistant professor of secondary social studies at West Virginia University in the Department of Curriculum & Instruction/Literacy Studies.
-Prior to WVU, she taught middle school social studies for 10 years in Washington, D.C., and Arlington, Virginia.
+Tiffany Mitchell Patterson, PhD, is a manager of social studies at District of Columbia Public Schools (DCPS).
+Prior to joining the central services social studies team at DCPS, she served as an assistant professor of secondary social studies at West Virginia University in the Department of Curriculum & Instruction/Literacy Studies.
+She taught middle school social studies for 10 years in Washington, D.C., and Arlington, Virginia.
 Mitchell Patterson earned her doctorate in multilingual/multicultural education and education policy from George Mason University.
-Her research interests include racial and social justice in education, education activism, critical civic education, teaching Black and underrepresented histories in social studies.
-Advocacy, activism, intersectionality, and anti-racist/bias education lie at the core of her research and teacher practice.
+Her research interests include racial and social justice in education, education activism, critical civic education, teaching Black and underrepresented narratives in social studies education.
+Advocacy, activism, intersectionality, anti-racist and anti-oppressive education lie at the core of her work.
 Education is her revolution.

 Chris Seeger, PhD, is a Postdoctoral Research Associate at the University of Virginia, and a member of the Teachers in the Movement and Remaking Middle Schools research teams.
 He was previously a middle school history teacher in his hometown of Fairfax County, Virginia.
 Seeger completed his PhD at George Mason University, where he documented the teaching adaptations of social justice educators in high-poverty schools in the DC-area.
 Seeger's goal is to design engaging K-12 resources using critical histories of 19th and 20th century America, and to connect the past and present through the intersections of race, gender, power, culture, art and media.